Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Unlike other varieties of vinegar, there are limited numbers of research and studies done to confirm its benefits.

-These studies, mainly by researchers in the Korean Universities, confirmed the many benefits to be gained from persimmon vinegar.
+These studies, mainly by researchers in Korean Universities, confirmed the many benefits to be gained from persimmon vinegar.

 Persimmon Vinegar for Liver Damage